lu-kno/DeskOrganizerWeBots/README.md

  - [ ] Merge pickup and delivery routines to one function moveObject(ItemPosition, DestinationPosition)

- - [ ] integrate helper function to move robot to XY coordinates on the
+ - [ ] integrate helper function to move robot to XY coordinates from table to world
- - [ ] make gripper close and stop once force is detected
+ - [X] make gripper close and stop once force is detected
- - [ ] routine to wait for movement to finish
+ - [X] routine to wait for movement to finish
+ - [ ] choose gripper force

- - [ ] choose image recognition toolkit
+ - [X] choose image recognition toolkit
- -
+ - [ ] Get position of object in image as ratio to table size (from 0 to 1)
+ - [ ] Detect more than one object on the table
+ - [ ] Detect different shapes